robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 ### Passing Data from the Name List Scene to the Editing Scene

-It's time to pass the selected name from the name list scene to the editing scene.
+It is time to pass the selected name from the name list scene to the editing scene.
 First we need to create a new view controller for the editing scene:

 1. In Eclipse/IDEA, create a new class called `EditingController`.
 2. Copy the following code to the class file.